joseph-x-li/old-website-2/content/en/blog/3_2022newyear.md

 ### Human Languages
  - **Chinese:** If all goes well, I should be brushing my teeth in the morning again, so hopefully this habit will naturally regrow.
 To supplement the flashcard app, I have written and am planning to write translations for Chinese songs, newspaper articles, and other media.
  - **Japanese:** Keep Duolingo going strong.
 I got Duolingo Premium on a huge new year sale -- I use this app a lot, so why not pay for it and make it a more pleasant experience.
 I hope I can reach JLPT N4 level by the end of 2022.
  - **Korean:** Be able to quickly read Korean.
 I am not too interested in understanding Korean, I just want to be able to quickly read it.
 This is mostly so that I can actually sing the Korean songs that people queue up on karaoke machines.
 Also, this completes the CJK trio.
 In middle school, I had some weird goal of being able to read CJK.
-It looks like it will actually be realized.
+It looks like it will soon be realized.
  - **English:** Actually study the word list I made in 2021.
 Using Quizlet, this shouldn't be too hard.

 ### Computer Languages